anoadragon453/qubes-file-trust/doc/documentation.md

 # Requirements

-`attr` must be installed on the system, specifically the `getfattr` and `setfattr` binaries.
+`attr` must be installed on the system, which includes the `getfattr` and `setfattr` binaries.

 ## File Manager Context Menus

 The context menus are defined as a python script for Nautilus (stored in `/usr/share/nautilus-python/extensions`) and a service file for Dolphin (`/usr/share/kde4/services/`).
 Both call `/usr/lib/qubes/qvm-set-trust.{gnome,kde}` which actually creates the dialog asking the user which file trust settings should be set, as well as setting any emblems on the file in question.

+The icons for the context menus (png files) needs to be stored in `/usr/share/pixmaps`.

+Emblem support should work out of the box on Fedora VMs, and needs the `gvfs-bin` package installed on Debian VMs.

 ## File Manager Patches